 Applied in this article description of atmospheric turbulences takes into account stochastic character of the wind field.
-To determine this field, the Shinozuka's method was applied, which was translator used to model earthquakes [18, 19] and is adopted to simulate turbulences treated as the stochastic processed [9, 13].
+To determine this field, the Shinozuka's method was applied.
+It was originally used to model earthquakes [18, 19]; and is adopted to simulate turbulences treated as the stochastic processe [9, 13].